AFA 419 Home Page

 How does “Bud” West fit into the AFA Mission?

 As the “Bud” West Chapter is over 100 miles from the nearest Air Force installation, long ago the chapter’s executive council determined that our most effective support of the AFA Mission could be best achieved by concentrating our efforts and attention to education of the public about the critical role of aerospace power in the defense of our nation.
 Toward this end, “Bud” West has developed a multitude of initiatives designed to support advancement of math and science curriculums in our schools, and to support both senior and junior AFROTC programs in Tallahassee and surrounding areas.
 In addition to our support of the AFROTC program at Florida State University and the AFJROTC program at Godby High School in Tallahassee, our outreach also provides support to two AFJROTC programs in southwest Georgia.
 More than a decade ago, after soliciting and receiving permission from AFA (Georgia), “Bud” West began its uninterrupted support of the superb AFJROTC programs at Bainbridge High School and Thomasville High School, which were not in close proximity to any Georgia AFA chapter.
 We are also proud of the excellent coordination and working relationship that exists between the chapter and Tallahassee Composite Squadron 432 of the Civil Air Patrol.
-Several of our “Bud” West Chapter are members are also members of that fine U. S. Air Force Auxiliary organization.
+Now, and throughout our chapter’s history, many “Bud” West Chapter members have also been members of that fine U. S. Air Force Auxiliary organization.

 Back to Contents